 For other J2EE agents, the file names are different, but the naming format is the same.
-To see the preceding command specific to your J2EE agent, see Example 3-4.
+To see the preceding command specific to the J2EE agent you are using, see Example 3-4.

 More Information Purpose of This Task

 The preceding step unpacks the archive and provides you with the agent deliverables for Policy Agent 2.2 for Sun Java System Application Server 8.1.